LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/01-core-concepts.md

 ## Understanding Namespaces

-- **The "House" Analogy**: Think of a Kubernetes cluster as a neighbourhood and **namespaces as individual houses**.
-Within a house, family members refer to each otehr by their first names.
+- **The "House" Analogy**: Think of a Kubernetes cluster as a neighborhood and **namespaces as individual houses**.
+Within a house, family members refer to each other by their first names.
 However, if you want to talk to someone in a different house, you must use their **full name** to identify them correctly.
 - **Isolation**: Namespaces provide a way to **isolate resources** within the same cluster.
 This is useful for separating different environments, such as **development (dev)** and **production (prod)**, so that work in one does not accidentally interfere with or modify the other.

 ## Default Namespaces